davenewham/MieleRESTServer/README.txt

 1) Connecting Miele device to WiFi

 Select "Miele@home" on the control panel of the Miele device.
+If the device offers you a choice between "Via WPS" or "Via App", choose "Via App".

 The device will open its own access point with an SSID starting with "Miele@home".

 Observe the SSID of the local access point: